Why Heat-Resistant Threads Are Crucial in Industrial Gear

 • Compliance with military or aerospace specifications

-At Rocket-Fibers, we supply U.S.-manufactured Kevlar® and Nomex® spun sewing threads engineered for demanding industrial, aerospace, and defense applications.
+Rocket-Fibers supplies U.S.-manufactured Kevlar® and Nomex® spun sewing threads engineered for demanding aerospace, defense, and industrial applications.
 All products are manufactured with full lot traceability and documentation available upon request.

 More articles